Metal Slug (1996 video game): Reception and legacy

-The Sega Saturn port was well received for being a faithful arcade conversion but critics noted that the game would not work without the 1MB RAM expansion cartridge.
+American and European magazines reviewing the Sega Saturn port as an import praised it for being a faithful arcade conversion, but noted its low longevity.
 Computer and Video Games' Steve Rey praised the weapon selection, attention to detail, humor and two-player mode.
-A reviewer from Next Generation reviewed the Saturn port, stating that "in the end, Metal Slug is not a game players will really obsess over.
-However, the easy and exciting gameplay will have players returning to it often, which is probably why SNK decided to bring it to the States".
+Next Generation stated that "in the end, Metal Slug is not a game players will really obsess over.
+However, the easy and exciting gameplay will have players returning to it often, which is probably why SNK decided to bring it to the States."
 Readers of the Japanese Sega Saturn Magazine voted to give the Saturn iteration an 8.6305 out of 10 score, ranking at the number 185 spot.
-A reviewer of NowGamer criticized the PlayStation conversion for its lack of replay value aside from Combat School mode, however he praised the gameplay for being fun in short-term.
+A reviewer of NowGamer criticized the PlayStation conversion for its lack of replay value aside from Combat School mode.
+However, he praised the gameplay for being fun in short-term.

+In their issue from 1 June 1996, Japanese magazine Game Machine listed the game as the seventh most-popular arcade game for the previous two weeks.
+In the United States, it was one of the top ten highest-grossing arcade games of 1996.
+According to Famitsu, the "SNK Best Collection" re-release of Metal Slug on PlayStation sold over 8,064 copies in its first week on the market.
+The PC port sold 156,631 digital copies worldwide on Steam.

-When Metal Slug was re-released on the Virtual Console in 2008, IGN's Lucas M. Thomas scored it 8.5 out of 10, and awarding it an "Editor's Choice" badge.
-Eurogamer's Dan Whitehead wasn't quite as impressed.
+When Metal Slug was re-released on the Virtual Console in 2008, IGN's Lucas M. Thomas awarded it an "Editor's Choice" badge.
+Eurogamer's Dan Whitehead was not quite as impressed.
 Despite praising the original game, Whitehead was critical of the port, criticizing the lack of support for online multiplayer, in comparison to the Xbox Live release.
 Nintendo Life's Marcel van Duyn praised the sprite work, visuals and fast-paced music.
 Slide To Play's Andrew Podolsky commended the iOS release for being an enjoyable and fast-paced arcade shooter in addition to its visual presentation, but recommended Metal Slug 3 instead, as he noted that the title was more simple, shorter and lack the gameplay features compared with later entries in the Metal Slug franchise.
 148Apps's Carter Dotson heavily criticized the iOS version for its control scheme but praised its graphics and sound, as well as the gameplay and replay value.
 Nintendo Life's Damien McFerran praised its graphics and humor, although McFerran noted that its overall simplicity compared to later titles in the Metal Slug series may be seen as a shortcoming.